Smoking and Breastfeeding

 - Nicotine patches should be used after feedings.

 Never smoke and use

 nicotine patches at the same time if you are breastfeeding, as the

 nicotine patches contain “nicotine" too!

-- Mothers who use cocaine, heroine or PCP should not breastfeed as baby can have serious side-effects and even die.
+Mothers who use cocaine, heroin or PCP should not breastfeed, as their babies will experience serious side-effects and may even die.

-- One of the biggest marijuana risks are damage to brain cells and genetic material
+- One of the most significant marijuana risks is damage to brain cells and genetic material.

 Breastfeeding or smoking?
 Smoking is extremely addictive, and